openandroidinstaller-dev/openandroidinstaller/README.md

 - Adding features and/or improving the codebase
 - Reporting bugs

-Make sure to check if your issue or PR has already been fixed or implemented!
+Make sure to check if your issue or PR has already been fixed or implemented **before** opening a new one!

 ### More sources: